gitpan/ack/README.md

       include or exclude, etc, *but* these are only included so you don't need to ship an ackrc file to a new machine.
 You may tell ack to disregard these defaults if you like.

+* In addition to the classic `--thpppt` option to draw Bill the Cat, `ack --bar` will draw (of course) Admiral Ackbar.

+# Building

+    # Required
+    perl Makefile.PL
+    make
+    make test
+    sudo make install # for a system-wide installation (recommended)
+    # - or -
+    cp ack-standalone ~/bin/ack2 # for a personal installation